thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ## Technical Architecture Pillars

 ### Type Safety Architecture
-The project is built on four pillars of type safety that work together to ensure correctness from the database to the UI.
+The project is built on five pillars of type safety that work together to ensure correctness from the database to the UI.
 - **Pillar I: Generic API Types:** Universal request/response envelopes in `lib/api/types/common.ts`.
 - **Pillar II: Query Grammar:** Type-safe query language in `lib/clientAndBack/queryGrammar.ts`, featuring a structured `from: { table, alias }` object.
 - **Pillar III: Query Config:** A security whitelist for all table, alias, and column access, centered around a single source of truth: the `aliasedTablesConfig` object.
 - **Pillar IV: Query Builder:** A server-side utility that converts the type-safe grammar into parameterized SQL.
+- **Pillar V: Data Validation & Contracts with Zod:** A new pillar ensuring runtime data integrity on the frontend.

 ### Pillar V: Data Validation & Contracts with Zod
 Zod is the single source of truth for the **shape** of data on the frontend.
 It allows us to define a data structure once and get both static TypeScript types and runtime validation for free.
 This is crucial for ensuring that data coming from the "untyped" outside world (like an API response) conforms to the application's expectations before it is used in Svelte components.